-I think there is a quite a lot of computing basics that everyone should be aware of, and have the opportunity to learn, in order to interact well with computers and the online world.
+I think there is a quite a lot of computing basics that everyone should be aware of, and have the opportunity to learn, to interact well with computers and the online world.

-Even seasoned pro's don't know or understand everything, and sometimes a refresh of the basics can be a timely reminder to correct old habits, or pick up knowledge you have either forgotten, or maybe didn't know in the first place.
+seasoned pros don't know or understand everything, and sometimes a refresh of the basics can be a timely reminder to correct old habits, or pick up knowledge you have either forgotten, or maybe didn't know in the first place.

 Knowing how search engines work, how to use Google, and understanding some of the more advanced (but still basic) search techniques can save you a lot of time when searching the Internet, by focusing your efforts and search results.

 The article is worth a read.
-Give some of the techniques a go and see how well they work for you.
+Give the techniques a go and see how well they work for you.

 The article can be found in the Computer Basics Section